apache/iotdb/docs/UserGuide/Monitor-Alert/Metric-Tool.md

 3. `Engine`:
    1. `Task number (pending and active)`: The number of tasks in different states in the system
    2. `The time consumed of tasking (pending and active)`: The time consumption of tasks in different states in the system
-4. `MultiLeader`：
+4. `IoTConsensus`：
-   1. `MultiLeader Used Memory`：The size of the memory used by multiLeader consensus
+   1. `IoTConsensus Used Memory`：The size of the memory used by IoTConsensus consensus
-   2. `MultiLeader Sync Index`：the searchIndex and safeIndex of region
+   2. `IoTConsensus Sync Index`：the searchIndex and safeIndex of region
-   3. `MultiLeader Overview`：The total sync lag and total size of buffered requests of node
+   3. `IoTConsensus Overview`：The total sync lag and total size of buffered requests of node
    4. `The time consumed of different stages(50%)`：The median  of the time consumed of different stages
    5. `The time consumed of different stages(75%)`：The upper quartile of the time consumed of different stages
    6. `The time consumed of different stages(100%)`：The max of the time consumed of different stages
-   7. `MultiLeader Search Index Rate`：The increasing rate of searchIndex of region
+   7. `IoTConsensus Search Index Rate`：The increasing rate of searchIndex of region
-   8. `MultiLeader Safe Index Rate`：The increasing rate of safeIndex of region
+   8. `IoTConsensus Safe Index Rate`：The increasing rate of safeIndex of region
-   9. `MultiLeader LogDispatcher Request Size`：The number of requests buffered in logDispatcher
+   9. `IoTConsensus LogDispatcher Request Size`：The number of requests buffered in logDispatcher
    10. `Sync Lag`：The sync lag of region
-   11. `Min Peer Sync Lag`：The sync lag between the searchIndex of multiLeaderServerImpl and the max currentSyncIndex of LogDispatcher
+   11. `Min Peer Sync Lag`：The sync lag between the searchIndex of IoTConsensusServerImpl and the max currentSyncIndex of LogDispatcher
    12. `Sync speed diff of Peers`：The sync lag between the max currentSyncIndex of LogDispatcher and the min currentSyncIndex of LogDispatcher
 5. `CPU`:
    1. `CPU Load`：The load of CPU